AngelCasta34/acasta34GalleryShooter/README.md

 This project is hosted publicly on GitHub and is also deployed using GitHub Pages.
 This makes it easy to share and play from any device with a web browser.
 The repository contains all code, assets, and instructions necessary to run or modify the game.

-In summary, Tiny Town: Gallery Shooter is a small scale but fully functional game that demonstrates core game development principles using JavaScript and Phaser.
-It serves as both a learning project and a creative expression of arcade inspired gameplay.